bhargavCSSE/docker-registry/README.md

 How to use/test the registry using provided test image (Recommend running this test on a remote node that is connected to the node running the registry)

+Note: Replace "registry-address" with your local registry address in following commands.

 To push the image,

     1. In the cloned repo, navigate to test-img directory.